 “We’re very confident,” he said.
 “If money won races, Hillary Clinton would be president.”

-Additionally, two independent committees supporting Murphy — New Start NJ (a committee created by Murphy in advance of his run) and the Committee to Build the Economy — have raised a combined $1.1 million and spent about $200,000 toward the general election, according to ELEC.
+Two committees supporting Murphy — New Start NJ (a committee created by Murphy in advance of his run) and the Committee to Build the Economy — have raised a combined $1.1 million and spent about $200,000 toward the general election, according to ELEC.
+Almost all contributions to New Start came from Murphy.
 New Start’s report was not available online on Thursday, but the Committee to Build the Economy’s report showed that the group’s funds had come half from unions.
 Garden State Forward, funded by the New Jersey Education Association, had given $500,000, while the committee of the Laborers Eastern Region and Unite Here TIP State and Local, whose New Jersey local represents casino hotel workers, gave $250,000 apiece.
 Most of CBE’s money was spent on research, planning, and management consultants, the report shows.

-“Both groups have taken advantage of outdated state legislation that lets independent groups avoid disclosing their contributions and spending if they indirectly attack candidates by tying them to unpopular issues instead of directly urging voters to support or defeat candidates,” said ELEC Executive Director Jeff Brindle.
+“Outdated state legislation lets independent groups avoid disclosing their contributions andand spending if they indirectly attack candidates by tying them to unpopular issues instead of directly urging voters to support or defeat candidates,” said ELEC Executive Director Jeff Brindle.
 “Both parties in New Jersey have introduced legislation that would close this loophole.
 But voters will have to wait at least until the next statewide election before they benefit from such a reform.
 With independent spending becoming a dominant force in national, state, and even local races, disclosure by independent groups is more urgent than ever.”

 The Republican Governors Association has so far funded three ads, two criticizing Murphy for his plan to raise taxes — which a Murphy spokesman has said will total $1.3 billion on millionaires, hedge fund managers, large corporations, and legalized marijuana — and the third for his proposal to raise the minimum wage to $15 an hour.